dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 }
 ```

-Then implement the interface in your platform project:
+Then implement the interface in your custom permission:

 ```csharp
 public class ReadWriteStoragePermission : Permissions.BasePlatformPermission, IReadWritePermission